Matex600/Battle-of-Grunwald/README.md

 ### I have included the following for my target audience

 * A landing page with facts, images and information.
-* A glossary page with imporant leaders, an artefact and fun facts.
+* A glossary page with important leaders, an artefact and fun facts.
 * A contact page with a contact form and embedded video.
 * A header with Title, hero-image and navigation bar across all pages.
 * A Footer with Social links and image across all pages.